Though publishing ins’t, and shouldn’t be, the primary measure of artistic worth, it goes a long way toward affirming one’s status as a writer.

-Studio III’s Becky Ellis was able to secure a literary agent for her first memoir with the working title: At War with my Father.
-This posting is about how she went about the process that led to her signing with the Heather Jackson Literary Agency.
+Studio III’s Becky Ellis secured a literary agent for her first memoir with the working title: At War with my Father.
+This posting in a Q & A format is about how she went about the process.

 B: Three or four … maybe five.
 Six?
 I worked it, and refined it, and then polished it some more.